 this recipe was actually given to me by my daughter Jennifer.
 She has made it numerous times. always to raves from the family.
-I am going to make it this year for Rosh Hashana and it is so perfect for Passover.
 It is a delicious chicken dish made with honey so it so appropriate for the jewish new year! sweet and savory as our new year should be! enjoy it. if anyone out there has some holiday ideas i’d love to hear about them. pay attention to cooking directions as you will not be preheating oven!!!!!!

 1 stick butter or margarine

 1/2 cup minced yellow onion